thephez/dash-docs/_includes/devdoc/guide_contracts.md

 for the bond transaction and checks that the refund transaction spends the output of the bond transaction.
-She can now broadcast the bond transaction to the network to ensure Bob has to wait for the time lock to expire before further spending his millibitcoins.
+She can now broadcast the bond transaction to the network to ensure Bob has to wait for the time lock to expire before further spending his millidash.
 Bob hasn't actually spent anything so far, except possibly a small transaction fee, and he'll be able to broadcast the refund transaction in 24 hours for a full refund.